-The method of in-situ combustion is a thermal technique with great potential for use in the exploration of the offshore oil, as in the case of the pre-salt reservoirs.
+Filtration combustion is a thermal technique with great potential for use in the exploration of offshore oil, as in the case of the pre-salt reservoirs.
 The modeling of combustion in porous media involves Fluid Dynamics and Chemical Kinetics.
-The models describing in-situ combustion are composed by reaction-convection-diffusion equations, present different scales (stiff problems) and are difficult to solve both mathematically and computationally.
+The models describing in-situ combustion are composed of reaction-convection-diffusion equations, present different scales (stiff problems), and are difficult to solve both mathematically and computationally.

 This project is focused on Applied Mathematics and proposes to develop research in the intersection between areas of Partial Differential Equations and Dynamical Systems aiming at applications in Petroleum Engineering.